TCaprioli/Apptrack-go/README.md

 - **Session Management**: Future updates will introduce session management to enhance user experience and security by maintaining active user sessions across requests.
 - **Password Recovery**: Integrate go-mail to send secure tokens for resetting forgotten passwords.
 - **Third-party Authorization**: Enable users to log in using their Google and LinkedIn accounts.

+## Starting the server

+- set up the `.env.development` in the project root using `env.development.example`
+- run `docker-compose up --build`